cloudcr0w/serverless-project/SECURITY.md

-# SECURITY.md
+# 🔐 Security Policy

+## Secrets Management
+- Slack webhook URL is stored in **AWS Secrets Manager**, not in plain environment variables.
+- Lambda IAM role has **least privilege** access → read-only permission for this secret.
+- Future plan: enable **automatic secret rotation**.

+## Infrastructure
+- All resources are provisioned via **Terraform** (Infrastructure as Code).
+- IAM policies are modular and follow **principle of least privilege**.

-## 🔐 Reporting a Vulnerability
+## Reporting Issues

-If you find a security issue, please open a GitHub issue or contact to me.
+If you discover a security vulnerability in this project, please open an issue or contact me directly.

-## 🔒 Practices

-- IAM policies follow least privilege
-- Lambda errors trigger alerting
-- Slack alerts secured via webhook secrets

 ## Contact
 - Email: adamwronowy@gmail.com